 Home decor experts agree that there are three types of lighting, and you can achieve each of them with the best floor lamps.
 General lighting illuminates the room for practical use.
 Tension pole floor lamps are ideal for this purpose.
-They feature three small lights arranged on either side of a main pole.
+They feature three small lights arranged on either side of the main pole.
 These can often be adjusted for maximum brilliance.
-Torchiere lamps flip the classic lamp shade upside down.
+Torchiere lamps flip the classic lampshade upside down.
 Here, the light bulb is fixed at the bottom of a bowl-shaped shade, which allows the most light to radiate throughout your room.

 30 Stunning Floor Lamps that Will Light Up Your Life

-Task lighting sheds light upon a small area, helping you read, type, sketch and study to your heart’s content.
+Task lighting sheds light upon a small area, helping you read, type, sketch, and study to your heart’s content.
 Gooseneck lamps and arc lamps are the best options for this.
 They bend artfully, aiming their lights downward.
 These lamps are often slim and easy to move, so you can bring them wherever your tasks take you.
 If you think “task lamp” sounds boring, you’ll enjoy perusing some of these artsy, unusual, and fashionable floor lamps.

 Accent lighting infuses your space with warmth and depth.
-Forget fragrant candles–an accent light is the best way to add ambience to a room.
+Forget fragrant candles–an accent light is the best way to add ambiance to a room.
 You might associate such subtle lighting with wall sconces and recessed ceiling lights.
 But don’t underestimate ambient floor lamps, which often come in interesting shapes and materials and include LED lights.

 The lighting you choose will define your experience of a room.
 You don’t need to knock down walls to renovate your space.
 Experiment with different types of lights in different positions.
 Don’t settle for an uninspired piece; try floor lamps that harmonize with your decor theme and colors.
 Lamps are full of personality.
 They don’t just bring light into your home.
 They bring an interesting design element that can become the focal point of the room.